project-chip/zap/docs/api.md

 Check if the given type is signed or not based on the type name and cluster id.
+Note: This helper needs to be used under a block helper which has a reference to clusterId.

 **Kind**: inner method of [<code>Templating API: static zcl helpers</code>](#module*Templating API* static zcl helpers)
 **Returns**: Promise of content